strugee/strugee.github.com/src/blog/new-stuff-in-pump.io.md

-# Post information
+---

-This post was published as "New stuff in pump.io" at "1470633992 UTC-4" by "Alex Jordan", and was categorized as "development,pump.io".
+title: "New stuff in pump.io"

-# Post text
+time:
+  epoch: 1470633992
+  utcoffset: "UTC-4"
+author: "Alex Jordan"
+categories:
+  - development
+  - pump.io
+---

 So I promised [a (long) while ago][1] that I'd blog about all the stuff going on in [pump.io][2].
 And there is a _lot_ going on.
 Where to even begin?